How a new IoT solution provider is revolutionizing agronomy and farming in Canada with the help of reliable network coverage from Rogers Business.

 “Having NB-IoT and LTE-M coverage is crucial for our products,” says Marty.
 “If we don’t have that, our Micro line of products won’t work.”

-So, for Metos Canada, it was only natural they would choose Rogers for Business as one of their NB-IoT, LTE-M, and LTE providers.
+So, for Metos Canada, it was only natural they would choose Rogers Business as one of their NB-IoT, LTE-M, and LTE providers.
 “When you think about Rogers, you think about the vast network,” says Marty.

-Not only was Rogers for Business the only NB-IoT provider in the region that had the network coverage Metos Canada needed, but ironically it was the unsuccessful implementation of a solution that made Marty aware of the benefits of working with Rogers.
+Not only was Rogers Business the only NB-IoT provider in the region that had the network coverage Metos Canada needed, but ironically it was the unsuccessful implementation of a solution that made Marty aware of the benefits of working with Rogers.

 “We recently had one of our dealers attempt a test and it didn’t work,” says Marty.
-So, he called his Rogers for Business representative, and within just three days, the firmware error that caused the problem was discovered, the cell tower configuration was adjusted, and the IoT devices were successfully activated.
+So, he called his Rogers Business representative, and within just three days, the firmware error that caused the problem was discovered, the cell tower configuration was adjusted, and the IoT devices were successfully activated.

 “Typically, that can take months or even longer to fix,” says Marty.
 “The response time from Rogers was amazing.
 You can’t say enough about a company that does that for you.”